 (d) Maximum number of daily Start-Ups.
 The SCED shall not cause a resource to exceed its daily maximum number of Start-Ups.

 (e) Minimum Run Time and Down Time.
 The SCED shall not start up off-line resources before their Minimum Down Time expires and shall not shut down on-line resources before their Minimum Run Time expires.
+For Multi-Stage Generating Resources this shall be observed both at the resource and configuration level.

 (f) Operating (Spinning and Non-Spinning) Reserve.
 The SCED shall Dispatch Spinning and Non-Spinning Reserve subject to the limitations set forth in Section 34.16.3.